Harrylevesque/Expo2026/README.md

 ## welcome to my science fair project diarey

+* please note that the readme will be updated evrey few days as i make major advances in the code.
+* also note that not the entire document will be filled out automagically and will advace over the course of the science fair project

 sept 1 2025

 this year, after a great sucess for my first year at a science fair, i will be making sonething very interesting